Did Jesus Exist? (Wells book)

-Did Jesus Exist? is a 1975 book written by the modern German language teacher and amateur historian George Albert Wells who speculated on the evidence of Jesus Christ.
+Did Jesus Exist? is a 1975 book written by George Albert Wells, Professor of German at Birkbeck, University of London, who speculated on the evidence of Jesus Christ.
 Wells argues there was no historical evidence of Jesus existing.
 A revised second edition was published in 1986.

-Wells has since modified his position, and in 2003 stated that he now disagrees with Robert M. Price on the information about Jesus being "all mythical".
+Wells later modified his position, and in 2003 stated that he now disagrees with Robert M. Price on the information about Jesus being "all mythical".
 Wells now believes that the Jesus of the gospels is obtained by attributing the supernatural traits of the Pauline epistles to the human preacher of Q source.